This entry is part 6 of 15 in the series: Disputed Doctrines

 One of the earlier books seeking to articulate the new paradigm of ‘open theism’ was The Openness of God, by Clark Pinnock et al (1994).
 The following year, Christianity Today published a response from Roger Olson, Douglas Kelly, Timothy George and Alister McGrath.
-What follows is based on Olson’s response.

-In open theism, says Olson,
+In open theism, writes Olson,

 God is no longer to be understood as an immutable monarch controlling human history and individual lives, but rather is to be seen as a self-limiting, loving, and suffering father who allows himself to be affected by his creatures.